Skip to main content

 Match the capital

-Clean credit with equity → alt-A second or full refinance at the lowest rate.
-Tight timeline or a registered certificate → private capital that funds in days.
-We pick the cheapest path that closes before the redemption window expires and covers the full arrears, penalty, and interest.
+Clean credit with equity → alt-A refinance or second at the lowest rate.
+Tight timeline or a registered certificate → private capital that funds faster.
+We aim for the cheapest path that can close before the applicable deadline and covers the full arrears, penalty and interest.

 3